Pointer0111/assignment5-alignment/README.md

 As in previous assignments, we use `uv` to manage dependencies.

-1. Install all packages except `flash-attn`, then all packages (`flash-attn` is weird)
+1. Install all packages except `flash-attn` and `xformers`, then all packages (`flash-attn` is weird, and `xformers` needs to be installed after `torch`)
 ```
-uv sync --no-install-package flash-attn
+uv sync --no-install-package flash-attn --no-install-package xformers
 uv sync
 ```